metakocka/metakocka_api_base/docs/accounting_export.md

 # Accounting export

 **Description** : Generate accounting export data based on defined profiles.
 See https://metakocka.freshdesk.com/a/solutions/articles/3000048648 for more information.
+The result is a URL to a ZIP file with the same content as an export performed directly within the MetaKocka main interface.
+Only one export at a time can be executed (parallel calls will be placed into a queue).

 **URL** : https://main.metakocka.si/rest/eshop/accounting_export